Maxwell Motor Company: Takeover by Walter Chrysler

 Around the time of Chrysler's takeover, Maxwell was also in the process of merging, awkwardly at best, with the ailing Chalmers Automobile Company.
 Chalmers ceased production in late 1923.

 Phase out

 In 1925, Chrysler formed his own company, the Chrysler Corporation.
 That same year, the Maxwell line was phased out and the Maxwell company assets were absorbed by Chrysler.
-The Maxwell automobile would continue to live on in another form however, because the new 4-cylinder Chrysler model that was introduced for the 1926 model year was created largely from the design of the previous year's Maxwell.
-And this former Maxwell would undergo another transformation in 1928, when a second reworking and renaming would bring about the creation of the first Plymouth.
+The Maxwell automobile would continue to live on in another form, because the new 4-cylinder Chrysler model that was introduced for the 1926 model year was created largely from the design of the previous year's Maxwell.
+This former Maxwell would undergo another transformation in 1928, when a second reworking and renaming would bring about the creation of the first Plymouth.

 Marketing to women

 Maxwell was one of the first car companies to market specifically to women.
 In 1909, it generated a great deal of publicity when it sponsored Alice Huyler Ramsey, an early advocate of women drivers, as the first woman to drive coast-to-coast across the United States.
 By 1914, the company had strongly aligned itself with the women's rights movement.
 That year, it announced its plan to hire as many male sales personnel as female.
 At that time, it offered a promotional reception at its Manhattan dealership which featured several prominent suffragettes such as Crystal Eastman, while in a showroom window a woman assembled and disassembled a Maxwell engine in front of onlookers.